Sparkiee/ram-memory-simulator/README.md

-# Ram Memory Simulator
-Authored by Maxim Shteingard
-209171156

-== Description ==
-	The provided code manages a simplified model of a computer's memory system, implementing a basic paging system with a Least Recently Used (LRU) page replacement algorithm.
-It divides memory into fixed-size pages and maps these to physical addresses using a page table.

-	    Page Table:
-	        The page table is a two-dimensional array page_table[out][in] that keeps track of the mapping from virtual to physical memory.
-Each page entry contains a boolean valid flag indicating whether the page is in main memory or not, an integer frame that represents the index in main memory where the page is stored, an integer last_access that keeps track of the last time the page was accessed, and an integer swap_index that keeps track of the location in the swap file if the page has been moved to swap.

-        Paging:
-            When a page is requested that isn't in main memory (a page fault), the code checks if there is available memory.
-If memory is full, it uses the LRU page replacement algorithm to decide which page to evict.
-             The evictPage() function identifies the page that was least recently used and moves it to the swap file if necessary.

-        Swapping:
-            If a page is moved out of main memory to make room for a new page, the move_to_swap() function moves the page to the swap file and updates the page table.
-Pages are written back to main memory from the swap file if they are requested and not in main memory.

-        Address Translation:
-            The parseAddress() function takes a virtual address and splits it into an offset and two indices in and out for the page table.

-        Loading and Storing:
-            The load() and store() functions are used to read and write to memory, respectively.
-            Both functions handle page faults by loading pages into memory as needed and updating the page table and clock.

-        Clock:
-            The system uses a global variable clock to keep track of the passage of "time" for the LRU algorithm.
-            Each time a page is loaded or stored, the clock is incremented.

-        Segmentation:
-            The memory is divided into three segments: TEXT_SEGMENT, DATA_SEGMENT, BSS_SEGMENT, and HEAP_STACK_SEGMENT.

-    This project provides a basic simulation of how operating systems handle memory management, page faults, and swapping.
-It can be used as a foundation for further exploration into memory management techniques and operating system design.

-==input==:
-	    load(int address): This method reads the byte at the given virtual address.
-	        The address is an integer representing the virtual memory address to be read.

-        store(int address, char value):
-            This method writes the byte value to the given virtual address.
-The address is an integer representing the virtual memory address to be written, and value is the byte (character) to be written to this location.

-==output==:
-        The program displays how would the physical memory, the swap and the page table look like at each step of the way.

-==How to compile & run==:
-	Type: make
-  Make sure to add 'exec_file' into the cmake-build-debug if you're running the code in CLion
+# RAM Memory Simulator
+**Author:** Maxim Shteingard

+---

+## Description

+The provided code offers a simulation of a computer's memory system, incorporating a basic paging system with a Least Recently Used (LRU) page replacement algorithm.
+The memory is split into fixed-sized pages, and these are mapped to physical addresses using a page table.

+### Page Table

+The page table is a two-dimensional array `page_table[out][in]` that maintains the mapping from virtual to physical memory.
+Each page entry contains:
+- A boolean `valid` flag indicating the page's presence in main memory.
+- An integer `frame` showing the index in main memory where the page resides.
+- An integer `last_access` recording the last time the page was accessed.
+- An integer `swap_index` pointing to the location in the swap file if the page has been moved to swap.

+### Paging

+When a non-resident page in main memory is requested (page fault), the code checks for available memory.
+If memory is saturated, the LRU page replacement algorithm determines which page to evict.
+The `evictPage()` function pinpoints the least recently used page, transferring it to the swap file if needed.

+### Swapping

+The `move_to_swap()` function transfers a page to the swap file if evicted from main memory for a new page and subsequently updates the page table.
+Pages are retrieved back to main memory from the swap file when requested and absent in main memory.

+### Address Translation

+The `parseAddress()` function accepts a virtual address and decomposes it into an offset and two indices (`in` and `out`) for the page table.

+### Loading and Storing

+The `load()` and `store()` functions are utilized for memory reading and writing, respectively.
+They handle page faults, load required pages into memory, and refresh the page table and clock.

+### Clock

+The system adopts a global variable `clock` to monitor the "time" progression for the LRU algorithm.
+Every page load or store increments the clock.

+### Segmentation

+Memory is segmented into:
+- `TEXT_SEGMENT`
+- `DATA_SEGMENT`
+- `BSS_SEGMENT`
+- `HEAP_STACK_SEGMENT`

+This simulation offers foundational insights into OS memory management, page faults, and swapping, serving as a bedrock for deeper exploration into memory management strategies and OS designs.

+---

+## Input

+- `load(int address)`: Reads the byte at the provided virtual address, where `address` denotes the virtual memory address to be read.

+- `store(int address, char value)`: Writes the byte value to the specified virtual address.
+Here, `address` signifies the virtual memory address to be written, and `value` is the byte (character) inscribed at this location.

+---

+## Output

+The program vividly demonstrates the state of physical memory, the swap, and the page table at every step.

+---

+## Compilation & Execution

+To compile:

+\```bash
+make
+\```

+**Note**: Remember to insert `exec_file` into the `cmake-build-debug` if executing the code in CLion.